 Electronic health records are a big part of medical transcription services today.
-But the way hospitals and other medical facilities actually prefer to document and store patient information electronically is all over the place.
-In fact, a survey of stage 6 hospitals by HIMSS Analytics found it was more common for a mix of paperless record-capture options to be used.
+But hospitals and other medical facilities’ preferences for documenting and storing patient information electronically are all over the place.
+In fact, a survey of stage 6 hospitals by HIMSS Analytics found that it was more common to use a mix of paperless record-capture options.
 Below, we further explore the blended approach to EMR medical transcription.

 Structured templates are designed to allow doctors and other authorized medical professionals to enter basic patient information in a standardized format.
 In this instance, the information is entered into predetermined fields.